odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 ==================================

-Odoo supports multiple invoicing and payment workflows, so you can choose and use the ones that match your business needs.
-Whether you want to accept a single payment for a single invoice, or process a payment spanning multiple invoices and taking discounts for early payments, you can do so efficiently and accurately.
+Odoo supports multiple invoicing and payment workflows, so you can choose the ones that match your business needs.
+Whether you want to accept a single payment for a single invoice, or process a payment spanning multiple invoices or take a discount for early payments, you can do so efficiently and accurately.

 From Draft Invoice to Profit and Loss